DPhi-Space/public-documentation/docs/2-specs/1-telemetry.md

 - `Temperature`: up to 8 sensor readings
 - `Tle`: satellite Two-Line Element set as a String
 - `TelemetryRecord`: database row including UUID, timestamp, datatype, and serialized data
-- `FileList`: In cae of using the api images list, only a list of strings to describe the allowed images to download
+- `FileList`: In case of using the api images list, only a list of strings to describe the allowed images to download

 Full JSON example of a TelemetryData (can be retrieved with `/api/telemetry/latest` for example).
 Here some data is repeated, this is still partially work-in-progress, but in the datatype `complete` the wole set of available data is here.